Job role: Registered Nurse Level 1 – Intensive Care Unit.

-- Provide direct patient care, utilising the nursing process while working within the prescribed legislation.
+- Provide direct patient care, utilizing the nursing process while working within the prescribed legislation.

 - Provide patient information and education throughout the continuum of care.

-- Use computerised patient information and other PC based systems to obtain patient and other general information.
+- Use computerized patient information and other PC-based systems to obtain patient and other general information.

-- Take responsibility for own continuing professional development, competency assessment and appraisal.
+- Take responsibility for continuing professional development, competency assessment, and appraisal.

-- Undertake other duties appropriate to this level of classification which contribute to the operation of the organisation.
+- Undertake other duties appropriate to this level of classification which contribute to the operation of the organization.

-- Demonstrated clinical proficiency in critical care nursing practice, including exercising initiative and professional judgement, in assessing, negotiating, delivering and evaluating coordinated and compassionate care.
+- Demonstrated clinical proficiency in critical care nursing practice, including exercising initiative and professional judgment, in assessing, negotiating, delivering, and evaluating coordinated and compassionate care.

-- Demonstrated ability to mentor and precept new and/or less experience staff.
+- Demonstrated ability to mentor and precept new and/or less experienced staff.

 - Evidence of commitment to maintaining ongoing professional development through participation in education and training activities relevant to clinical practice.

-- Demonstrates understanding of, and adherence to, safety and quality standards, work, health and safety (WH&S) and the positive patient experience.
-Displays behaviour consistent with CHS’s values of reliable, progressive, respectful and kind.
+- Demonstrates understanding of, and adherence to, safety and quality standards, work, health and safety (WH&S), and the positive patient experience.
+Displays behavior consistent with CHS’s values of reliability, progressive, respect and kind.

 - Registered as a Registered Nurse with the Australian Health Practitioner Regulation Agency (APHRA).